This event is currently being hosted on a separate registration page. Click here to be redirected to the appropriate page.

 The Connect Conference features four professional development tracks.
 See the agenda for session descriptions.

-Accounting/Finance Track Topics: Modern Treasury Management: Insights from CFGI & Empyrean | What’s Next in Accounting and Tax: Updates from the FASB and Capitol Hill | From Close to Forecast: AI’s Role in Modernizing Bank Accounting Functions
+Accounting/Finance Track Topics: Modern Treasury Management: Insights from CFGI & Empyrean | What’s Next in Accounting and Tax: Updates from the FASB and Capitol Hill, Wolf & Co. | From Close to Forecast: AI’s Role in Modernizing Bank Accounting Functions

 Compliance/Risk Management Track Topics: Reg.
-Change at Ground Level: What Bank Compliance Officers Need to Know Now | The Compliance Officer’s Role in Cyber Resilience | Risk Management Perspectives on Concentration and Credit Risk in a Shifting Economy
+Change at Ground Level: What Bank Compliance Officers Need to Know Now | The Compliance Officer’s Role in Cyber Resilience, N-Able | Risk Management Perspectives on Concentration and Credit Risk in a Shifting Economy, Cobblestone

-IT/Technology Track Topics: Closing the Gap: Aligning Microsoft 365 Oversight with FFIEC Expectations | Integrating and Leveraging with Fintech Firms to Broaden Customer Relationships | AI in Banking IT: Transforming Infrastructure, Operations, and Security
+IT/Technology Track Topics: Closing the Gap: Aligning Microsoft 365 Oversight with FFIEC Expectations, IUVO | Integrating and Leveraging with Fintech Firms to Broaden Customer Relationships | AI in Banking IT: Transforming Infrastructure, Operations, and Security

-Trust & Wealth Management Track Topics: Fiduciary Litigation Update for 2025 | Economic and Market Update | Powers of Appointment: Flexibility, Control, and Risk in Modern Trust Planning
+Trust & Wealth Management Track Topics: Economic and Market Update | OBBB Tax and Legal Update, Clarendon Private

 Full Agenda HERE